IRMaGe-3T/irmage-tools-resources/docs/users/dwi_processing.md

 Good to know:

--  To use DKI, multi-shell data are needed (at least 3 shells, one can be b = 0 s/mm² and at least 15 differnet directions)
+-  To use DKI, multi-shell data are needed (at least 3 shells, one can be b = 0 s/mm² and at least 15 different directions)
 -  The effects of Kurtosis diffusion are more visible for values of b > 1500 s/mm²
 -  DKI is sensitive to noise and artefacts.
 For example, it can be incorrectly estimated and have negative values in regions where radial diffusivity is low.
 - To avoid physically impossible DKI values, a constrained fit can be used to estimate DKI (see [here](https://docs.dipy.org/stable/examples_built/reconstruction/reconst_dki.html#constrained-optimization-for-dki))